Mekosuchinae: Extinction

 Global climate change saw the preferred habitats of mekosuchines destroyed through droughts and fires.

 Despite the fact that mekosuchines initially recovered from the aridification that caused the Miocene-Pliocene faunal turnover, the group continued to suffer from the effects of global cooling and Australia's continuous drift north throughout the Pleistocene.
 This gradual change in climate was felt across most groups of megafauna that inhabited Australia at the time, with the semiaquatic mekosuchines like Paludirex suffering the most from the disappearance of inland river systems.
-Hocknull and colleagues write that the Lake Eyre Basin was among the first systems to rapidly deteriorate some 48.000 years ago, followed shortly by other systems in the next eight thousand years.
+Hocknull and colleagues write that the Lake Eyre Basin was among the first systems to rapidly deteriorate some 48,000 years ago, followed shortly by other systems in the next eight thousand years.
 Rainfall fell to levels far below those of today, deriving the systems of their water supply.
-This did not change until 30.000 years ago, when it was too late for the systems to recover.
+This did not change until 30,000 years ago, when it was too late for the systems to recover.
 While it has been speculated that members of the genus Crocodylus could have retreated to coastal waters, surviving due to their osmoregulation, while the more freshwater dependant mekosuchines like Paludirex would have died out as their habitats dried up.
+This notion has also been supported by Hoffman's 2026 histological study, which argued that the more basal Baru may have been at least somewhat more terrestrialy adapted to switch between bodies of water.
+If this traveling between habitats was behavior also exhibited by more derived mekosuchines, then this could have rendered them especially susceptible to the aridification of the continent.
+The team also makes the argument that mekosuchines might have had a greater metabolic demand than modern forms akin to Mesozoic notosuchians, retaining heightened growth rates for longer than their modern relatives, which might have also left them more vulernable to environmental change.
+Whatever the case, the youngest reliably dated remains of mekosuchines in mainland Australia is a tooth (QMF59869) which dates to at minimum, 20,000 years ago, which belongs to a blunt toothed mekosuchine, possibly Paludirex.

 This drying may have also affected more terrestrial forms like Quinkana.
 Despite its inferred lifestyle, members of the genus are still commonly found in close proximity to freshwater and likely inhabited more forested environments.
-The aridification of Australia led to the collapse of the continents rainforest systems approximately 50.000 years ago and by 44.000 years ago fires had begun to crop up more frequently than before.
+The aridification of Australia led to the collapse of the continents rainforest systems approximately 50,000 years ago and by 44,000 years ago fires had begun to crop up more frequently than before.
 Even before these events, authors note a shift from vine scrubland to more open environments during the Late Pliocene and Early Pleistocene, coinciding with a decrease in known Quinkana material.